JamieAGraham/FIFA-Redundant-Scoreboards/README.md

 - **`results.csv`**: Historical match data.
 - **`analysis.py`**: Python script to:
   - Identify full names formed by FIFA codes.
-  - Analyze historical matches for these conditions.
+  - Analyse historical matches for these conditions.
   - Output matches where the condition is met.
 - **`README.md`**: Project summary and instructions.